Candle making supplies and materials arranged for Indian candle makers — wax blocks, wicks, fragrance oils, and decorative containers

 • Online platforms — Amazon India, IndiaMart for domestic supplies

-• International suppliers — CandleStart for certified wax and premium materials, shipped from Dubai
+• International suppliers — CandleStart in Dubai for certified wax and premium materials (inquire via WhatsApp, collect from Dubai store)

 New Delhi